ppy/osu-wiki/wiki/osu!wiki_Contribution_Guide/Locally/en.md

 ### Creating new files

-Creating new files is as easy as `Right click`, `New`, `Text Document`, then renaming it to `en.md` or whichever locale you are going to translate.
-You could also create a blank document in your favorite text editor and save it in the correct location with the `en.md` or whichever locale you are going to translate as the file name.
+Creating new files is as easy as `Right click`, `New`, `Text Document`.
+Rename locale you are going to translate (see [Article Styling Criteria § Locales](/wiki/ASC/#locales) for file names) followed by `.md`.
+You could also create a blank document in your favorite text editor and save it in the correct location with the locale you are going to translate followed by `.md` as the file name.

 *Caution: If you are going to create article files using Windows Explorer, you need to make sure you have the `File name extensions` option enabled.* See [How to show or hide file name extensions in Windows Explorer](https://support.microsoft.com/en-us/help/865219/how-to-show-or-hide-file-name-extensions-in-windows-explorer) for help.